Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 Judging by the naming and the frequencies the 156.25MHz clock is likely my SPF reference clock, and the 100MHz can be used as my global clock.

-In order to confirm I querried the pin properties of the two presumed masters.
+We can confirm by querring the pin properties.

 **K6** properties :
 ```